hkjn/lnhw/README.md

 ## Current status

 This is a *early prototype* demonstrating how a LN hardware wallet might be constructed.
 We hope to continue developing the project into a toolkit to make it easier for anyone to build their own hardware wallet.
+We would not recommend anyone try to build a wallet or run the UI based on the current code, especially for real funds.
+Watch this space for updates.

 ## Related projects